-First, fire extinguishers themselves are classified into "A", "B" and "C" types.
-(There is a type "D" for chemical/combustible metals fires such as would be created by the magnesium in a flare but I have never seen it successfully used before the flare involved surrounding materials - get the flare off the boat [let the fish below deal with it] and then deal with the fire.)
+Fire extinguishers are classified into "A", "B" and "C" types.
+(There is a type "D" for chemical/combustible metals fires such as would be created by the magnesium in a flare, but I have never seen it successfully used before the flare involved surrounding materials - get the flare off the boat and deal with the fire.)
 The easiest way to remember what they are used for is thus:

-"A" - the fire creates ash - paper, bedding, clothes, wood, etc...

-"B" - the subject afire can boil - "POLs" or petroleum, oils and lubricants...

-"C" - a charge runs through it - electronic equipment...
+- "A" the fire creates ash paper, bedding, clothes, wood, etc. - "B" the subject afire can boil "POLs" or petroleum, oils and lubricants - "C" a charge runs through it electronic equipment

 They also come in sizes (pounds of suppressant).
-For the private boater, size 1 (I) or 2 (II) are the most common and manageable.
-The question is really, "How many do I need for my size boats".
-2 (II) are the most common and manageable.
-The question is really, "How many do I need for my size boat?"
+For the private boater, size I or II are the most common and manageable.
+The question is, "How many do I need for my size boat?"
 And the answers are:

-• All power boats, except outboards, less than 26 feet and of open construction must carry one B-I, U. S. Coast Guard approved fire extinguisher.
+All powerboats, except outboards, less than 26 feet and of open construction must carry one B-I, U. S. Coast Guard approved fire extinguisher.

-• All power boats 26 feet to less than 40 feet must carry two B-I or one B-II U. S. Coast approved fire extinguishers.

-Guard approved fire extinguishers.
-40 feet to less than 65 feet must carry three B-I or one B-II and 1 B-I U. S. Coast Guard in enclosed spaces.

-• Larger vessels must adhere to Federal regulations about automatic fire-suppression systems
+All powerboats 26 feet to less than 40 feet must carry two B-I or one B-II U. S. Coast Guard approved fire extinguishers.
+40 feet to less than 65 feet must carry three B-I or one B-II and 1 B-I U. S. Coast Guard approved fire extinguishers.
+Larger vessels must adhere to Federal regulations about automatic firesuppression systems in enclosed spaces.

-Well, what are the suppressants and what is best for my boat might be the next set of logical questions.
-As would seem obvious to even the casual reader, carbon dioxide (CO2) is one suppressant.
+What are the suppressants and what is best for your boat?
+Carbon dioxide (CO2) is one suppressant.
 It smothers the fire by withholding oxygen from the "fuel-oxygen-heat" equation.
-CO2 has one not-so-obvious draw back.
-If you use it on a type-A fire, the high pressure of the CO2 coming out of the canister may very well spread the fire.
+CO2 has one not-so-obvious drawback: if you use it on a type-A fire, the high pressure of the CO2 coming out of the canister may very well spread the fire.
 So, hold CO2 aside.
 Another suppressant type is "dry chemical."
-It can handle "A", "B" and type-"C" fires but it also has a problem.
-The chemical suppressant tends to be corrosive in a marine environment.
-Yikes...
-So hold that dry chemical aside too.
+It can handle type "A", "B" and "C" fires but the chemical suppressant is corrosive in a marine environment.
+So, hold that dry chemical aside too.

 What tends to be best, at least for "A" and "B" fires, is foam.
 It smothers the fire like a blanket.
-The foam is water-based so the use of it on an electrical fire ("C") can be problematic as it may give a medium for the electricity to reach the salver - you!
-Of course, in a private boat such as it may give a medium for the electricity to reach the salver - you!
-Of course, in a private boat such as found in our area, a foam extinguisher will work just fine for your chart plotter that shorted out.
-I just wouldn't use it in an environment where a generator is putting out high voltage power to a large vessel with a myriad of electronic needs such as A/C, TV, radar, microwave oven, refrigerator, etc. That much juice is clearly something you don't want to be in the middle of!
+The foam is water-based, so using it on an electrical fire ("C") can be problematic as it may give a medium for the electricity to reach the salver - you!
+Of course, in a private boat, a foam extinguisher will work just fine for your chart plotter that shorted out, but I wouldn't use it in an environment where a generator is putting out high voltage power to a large vessel with a myriad of electronic needs such as A/C, TV, radar, microwave oven, refrigerator, etc. That much juice is clearly something you don't want to be in the middle of!